Lego Batman: The Videogame: Plot

 The game features two distinct campaigns: a hero storyline, where Batman and Robin fight the villains one by one while attempting to thwart their schemes; and a villain storyline, where the player assumes the role of the villains as they attempt to carry out their plan while avoiding the GCPD.
-Both campaigns consist of three individual chapters (one for each villain group), which can be played in any order.
+Both campaigns consist of three individual chapters (one for each villain group), which can be played in any order (though each villain chapter must be unlocked by completing their corresponding hero chapter).
 The hero levels often cross over with the villain levels to create a sense of continuity.
 To understand the complete story of a chapter, one must play both the hero and villain levels (for example, Bane is never encountered during the hero portion of the Penguin's chapter because he had already been captured by the GCPD in a villain level).

 At the conclusion of the villain chapters, the chief villain and their top lieutenant successfully begin putting their plan into motion, while the rest of the group is captured, while the hero chapter conclusions have Batman and Robin thwarting their schemes and sending the villains back to Arkham.

 Development and release

 An early build for the PlayStation 2 console was shown at certain conferences (such as at Game On in London) by TT Games Publishing's Head of Production Jonathan Smith, with a small playable area featuring the same HUD as Lego Star Wars II: The Original Trilogy.
 DC Comics had an input into the game, providing the developers with reference materials for the game's characters.
 During the 2009 holiday season, Lego Batman and Pure were bundled with select Xbox 360 packages as a bonus, in a double-sided box.
-It also releases with the Batman movie DVD that was bundled as a "Game + DVD Combo Pack" along with Mortal Kombat vs. DC Universe and Lego Harry Potter: Years 1-4.
+It also released with the Batman movie DVD that was bundled as a "Game + DVD Combo Pack" along with Mortal Kombat vs. DC Universe and Lego Harry Potter: Years 1-4.

 Though material is taken from the comics, Lego Batman is mainly inspired by Batman media, such as films and television series.
 The most heavy inspiration comes from the 1990s Burton/Schumacher film series and the DCAU.